 Japanese tattoo artist Sei Nishiyama does large-scale tattoos and goes by Sei10 on the walls.
 This will make a pretty stunning tattoo on someone’s skin.

 Hands and marbles by Malaysian artist Andharas.
-Hailing from Malaysia, Amir Andhar, who specializes in mural art painting, got his start in the art world by picking up basic techniques from his airbrush car painter father.
+Hailing from Malaysia, Amir Andhar, who specialises in mural art painting, got his start in the art world by picking up basic techniques from his airbrush car painter father.
 The art piece is a throwback to our simple childhood game of playing marbles on the ground.

 Just in front of the Muscat back alleys is Bussorah Mall, where you can find a myriad of Middle Eastern cuisines in Alaturka, Beirut Grill, Byblos Grill, Derwish, Sultan, Taste of Lebanon, Tabbouleh and Turkish & Middle Eastern Cuisine.